 Harry Vardon beats rival J.H.
 Taylor to win the U.S. Open

-On October 5th, 1900 Harry Vardon showed Americans why he is the best in the world.
-The British golfing giant from Ganton, England came away with the fifth staging of the U.S. Open played at Chicago Golf Club.
+On October 5th, 1900 Harry Vardon showed Americans why he was regarded “the best in the world”.
+The British golfing giant from Ganton, England won the fifth staging of the U.S. Open played at Chicago Golf Club.
 In a field of English, Scotch, Irish, German, and American players, he had to beat out John Henry Taylor, who was then considered the best golfer in Great Britain.
 Vardon and Taylor were already known in the golfing world as star’s as they made up two-thirds of the “Great Triumvirate“, which consisted of the two plus, James Braid who combined for 16 Open Championship titles from the years 1894 to 1914.